waddie/klujur/README.md

 # Klujur

 This is an LLM coded experiment.
 I don’t recommend actually using it.
-I was curious how far you can get prompting Claude Code over a weekend to build something complex.
+I was curious how far you can get prompting Claude Code (mostly Sonnet 4.5, some Opus 4.5) over a weekend to build something complex.

 Klujur is an interpreted programming language modelled on [Clojure](https://github.com/clojure/clojure).
 Klujur is written in Rust and intended to be useful as an embedded scripting language, but also ships with a standalone CLI REPL.